mmillar-bolis/MDunmeris/index.md

 Collected and canonized texts are often reflective of the local temples and their communities.

-To learn more about Dunmer religion, have a look at the following resources:
+To learn more about Dunmer culture, have a look at the following resources:

 - [A Pocket Guide to the Empire: Morrowind](https://www.imperial-library.info/content/pocket-guide-empire-first-edition-morrowind), an outdated leaflet reflecting some historic racial views towards the Dunmer
 - [Fellowship of the Temple](https://en.uesp.net/wiki/Lore:Fellowship_of_the_Temple) (<span style="font-family:Daedric">daeljuha am as daenthi</span>, *Daeljuha am As Daenthi*), an introductory pamphlet on The Tribunal Temple